-A, sampled black-and-white color allows the presentation of stipple patterns, photographs, and other images with rapidly varying colors.
-The idea is to specify the color (black or white/transparent) at each point in a two-dimensional array; the array is then transformed to appear on the page at an arbitrary position.
+A sampled color allows the presentation of stipple patterns, photographs, and other images with rapidly varying colors.
+The idea is to specify the color at each point in a two-dimensional array; the array is then transformed to appear on the page at an arbitrary position.
 Large areas can be tiled by repeating the sample array.

-⟨pa: PixelArray⟩ ⟨um: Transformation⟩ ⟨transparent: Integer⟩ MAKESAMPLEDBLACK → ⟨col: Color⟩ where pa provides color samples, um is a transformation that maps the region defined by pa to device coordinates, and transparent is 0 or 1.
+/pa: PixelArray <ure colorOperator: Operator MAKESAMPLEDCOLOR where pa provides color samples, um is a transformation that maps the region defined by pa to device coordinates, and colorOperator is an operator that maps each pixel's samples into the appropriate color.